athinamousia/fairness-ml/docs/bias_mitigation/in_processing_models.md

 ---

 ## Exponentiated Gradient Reduction (EGR)
+*A. Agarwal, A. Beygelzimer, M. Dudik, J. Langford, and H. Wallach, “A Reductions Approach to Fair Classification,” International Conference on Machine Learning, 2018.*

 Exponentiated Gradient Reduction is an in-processing technique that formulates fair classification as a constrained optimization problem.
 Rather than modifying the learning algorithm internally, EGR treats the base classifier as a black box and applies fairness constraints through a reduction framework.